 Students visiting for less than one term (i.e. up to three months aligned with a university term) are admitted to the department as a visiting student and no fee is charged; this is considered part of the contribution of the department to vitality of the mathematics community.

 The department expects students visiting for longer to register as Recognised Students.
 The university limits recognised student status to a stay of up to three terms (i.e. one year).
+Note in particular recognised student applications are processed via academic admin by submission to Sandy Patel rather than via the visitor coordinator.

 The principal difference between a visiting student and a recognised student is the level of services provided, notably in terms of supervision level, which represents a real cost to the department.
 It is advantageous to the student to be recognised, but there is a termly fee (currently £2,540).
 Where funds exist, the fee will be charged.
 Where funds do not exist, a case must be made by the proposed supervisor to the Head of Department for the fees be waived; such a case should include a declaration of all funds available to the proposed supervisor within the department (for example, grant and research incentive funds).